 Create Your Own Activity

 There is no cost to attend most events listed on our calendar if you let us know you are interested.
 Careers Beyond Academia has a budget for participant-initiated activities and encourages creative approaches that might combine your current research with a desired career experience.
-We encourage innovative, collaborative projects that are outside the box with the goal of broadening opportunities for participants as well as the Cornell Ph.D. and postdoctoral community at large.
+We encourage innovative, collaborative projects that are outside the box intending to broaden opportunities for participants as well as the Cornell Ph.D. and postdoctoral community at large.
 On occasion, we also offer to reimburse travel to non-Cornell associated events.
 We also hope to augment and facilitate participants’ work by making opportunities available that were not otherwise accessible.

 Application Process to Request Funding Support